 Whether you want to venture out onto the Gulf of Mexico to watch dolphins at play, enjoy a round of golf with friends, or simply relax on soft white sands soaking up the sun, you can do it all.

 3. Alabama Gulf Coast Zoo

 Several blocks back from the beach, Alabama Gulf Coast Zoo is home to almost 300 animals.
 The zoo opened in 1989 as a private project, and today it houses monkey’s, lions, bears, birds and more.

 Between 2004 and 2005, the zoo became the focus of media attention after it had to evacuate its animals following three major hurricanes.

 To help raise awareness after the floods, the zoo appeared on a TV series on Animal Planet called “The Little Zoo that Could”.
 The zoo rebuilt new animal shelters and park areas for the animals, and when you visit today, you can enjoy daily educational talks and visit several themed areas.

 If it’s entertainment you’re after, head for The Wharf.
 With a state-of-the-art marina which offers a fishing and boating activities, shopping, dining and entertainment, you will be spoiled for choice.

-Children are catered for with a Sound and Light Spectacular, one of the largest Ferris Wheels in the Deep South, a mini golf course, arcades and even a zipline course!
-Some of the country’s hottest bands also perform here in The Wharf Amphitheatre, so be sure to check out upcoming events before you arrive.
+Children are catered for with a Sound and Light Spectacular, one of the largest Ferris Wheels in the Deep South, a mini golf course, arcades and even a zip line course!
+Some of the country’s hottest bands also perform here in The Wharf Amphitheater, so be sure to check out upcoming events before you arrive.

 5. Gulf Shores Kayaking